We Are “One!” 1,400 Proud Zionists Unite at Jewish National Fund-USA’s National Conference

 In addition to hearing from incredible speakers and influencers including Israel's Ambassador, Michael Herzog, Ronald S. Lauder, Olga Meshoe Washington, Rachel Fish, Hen Mazzig, and Ben M. Freeman, attendees also celebrated the 50th anniversary of Jewish National Fund-USA’s Alexander Muss High School in Israel (Muss).
 Participants also learned about one of the organization’s largest initiatives ever announced — the creation of a 20-acre World Zionist Village to be built in Be'er Sheva, Israel, which will bring together Jews and Zionists of all ages and backgrounds from around the world.

-Through various engaging plenaries and interactive sessions including a “Shark Tank-style,” event featuring the chair and Greater Los Angeles-based founder of the Arts & Entertainment Task Force, Civia Caroline, who served as a “judge,” attendees were impressed to learn how the organization is the largest provider of Zionist educational activities in the U.S., and how it is improving the quality of life throughout Israel by providing new beginnings for Ukrainian refugees and families making aliyah (immigration to Israel); creating new employment and housing opportunities; delivering ag-tech solutions to farmers in developing countries; empowering people with disabilities to thrive in Israeli society; solving global food and water crises, and so much more.
+Additionally, through various engaging plenaries and interactive sessions including a “Shark Tank-style,” event, attendees were impressed to learn how Jewish National Fund-USA is the largest provider of Zionist educational activities in the U.S., and how it is improving the quality of life throughout Israel by providing new beginnings for Ukrainian refugees and families making aliyah (immigration to Israel); creating new employment and housing opportunities; delivering ag-tech solutions to farmers in developing countries; empowering people with disabilities to thrive in Israeli society; solving global food and water crises, and so much more.

 “A dairy farm in the desert, a 100% off the grid aquatic center in the middle of nowhere, building the finest culinary institute in the world located in the Greater Kiryat Shmona area — a region in which people never before talked about moving to, only moving from,” said Jewish National Fund-USA’s CEO Russell F. Robinson.
 “This is our opportunity to stand up and say to the world and to future generations, ‘we are one and we are in!’”

 Jewish National Fund-USA's National Conference also welcomed over 600 high school and college students from across the country.
-Other conference highlights included emotional performances by the organization's Special in Uniform band, an initiative supported by the Arts & Entertainment and Disabilities Task Forces, that empowers young people with cognitive disabilities to serve in the Israel Defense Forces and enjoy the same “rite of passage” as their peers.
+Other conference highlights included emotional performances by the organization's Special in Uniform band, an initiative that empowers young people with cognitive disabilities to serve in the Israel Defense Forces and enjoy the same “rite of passage” as their peers.
 An exclusive late-night cocktail reception was also held for 200 young philanthropists ages 22-40.

-Registration is now open for Jewish National Fund-USA’s 2023 International Conference for Israel, which will take place from November 30-December 3 in Denver, Colorado.
-Sign-up at jnf.org/nc2023 or contact Louis Rosenberg, JNF-USA Executive Director, Greater Los Angeles at 323-964-1400 x963 or firstname.lastname@example.org.
+Registration is now open for Jewish National Fund-USA’s 2023 International Conference for Israel which will take place from November 30-December 3 in Denver, Colorado.
+Sign-up today at jnf.org/nc2023

 About Jewish National Fund-USA